 The second step is to try and limit bright lights and exposure to the blue light emitted by technology, in the evening; too much stimulation stops the body from winding-down, and prevents a healthy synthesis of the sleep hormone, melatonin.

 The biggest culprit are tablet devices, which emit shorter wavelength radiation and are held closer to the eyes.
 However, larger screens, computer monitors and televisions also contribute to the problem.
 Instead, opt for activities like reading or listening to a book, playing relaxing music, or planning for the next day.
 Dim the lights as early as you can, opting for evening calm and ambiance.
 Ideally, try and get to bed an hour earlier than you currently do – you'll start noticing the difference.

 2. Caffeine Control – Get Smart for Sleep

 Most of us love coffee – and perks such as boosting energy in the morning, and providing a dose of potentially disease preventing antioxidants, makes for a good argument when it comes to keeping it in your life.
 However, caffeine has a dark side, too – it has a risk of contributing to insomnia, stress and anxiety.

 Caffeine affects us for around five hours but varies between individuals, so be aware of this and try not to consume caffeinated products much later than mid-afternoon, particularly if you're sensitive.

 Switching to green tea might be a worthwhile alternative, as it contains about 25% of the caffeine content of coffee as well as compounds such as l-theanine that offset caffeine’s stimulating effects.
+Many natural herbs found in tea have proven to boost memory and mood too.
 Other interesting options include getting creative with teas – try ginger, lemon and Manuka honey.

 3. Resistance Training for Hormonal Sleep Balance